valadis02/fed-grid-diplo/README.md

 ### Chapter 8 — Byzantine Robustness (50 scenarios)

 The Byzantine experiments cover 5 aggregation algorithms × 3 attack types × 3 attacker ratios (10/20/30%).
 The `experiments_yml/pc/` YMLs are **fully self-contained**: each file includes Cloud, Fog, and all 10 Edge nodes, so no RPi is needed.

-> **Note:** Make sure you have applied the EDGE_NAMES patch (Step 6 above) before running any of these experiments.
-Without it, the Fog will aggregate after receiving just one edge model instead of all 10.

 #### Experiment numbering